 Along with the crayfish, you’ll need beer, schnapps, friends – and silly songs.

 Back in the early 1900s, Sweden introduced restrictions on river crayfishing.
 This was due to the risk of over-fishing, and the season was then limited to a couple of months from August.
 Crayfish thus became an exclusive and much sought-after delicacy.
 The crayfish population in rivers and lakes has also been decimated on a number of occasions by a dreaded parasitic mould.

 Today, imported crayfish are on sale all year round, but few Swedes are prepared to abandon the seasonal tradition.
 In early August, the media set the scene for the feast with detailed tests of the current year’s offerings, tips from celebrities and lists ranking the various crayfish brands for sale in supermarkets.

 In some years, Chinese crayfish are deemed best, in others those imported from the US.
 But Swedish crayfish − needless to say − always win.
 The trouble is, they are very expensive.
 Whatever their origin, crayfish in Sweden are cooked as the Swedes like them – in a brine, with plenty of crown dill.

-The very few who have private access, of course, catch their own crayfish.
+The very few who have private access catch their own crayfish, of course.
 As the little creatures like the dark, they can be found crawling along the bottom.
 They are caught in wire traps and the bait is often rotten or raw fish.
-Crayfish must be alive when placed in the saucepan of boiling water.
+Crayfish must be alive when placed in the saucepan of boiling water for food hygiene reasons.

 A traditional crayfish party